tom-mi/iBrew/README.md

       20  Keep water warm timer is set to 20 minutes status  Kettle status

-    host  ip or host address of device
+    host  ip or host address of the iKettle

 ```